 You're in a regulated industry (fintech, healthcare, insurance), you need multi-agent orchestration at enterprise scale, or you need deep vertical domain expertise.

-Sphere's AI agent practice is built on small teams of senior engineers (no junior rotation) embedded directly into the client organization, augmented by proprietary accelerators that eliminate blank-page startup time.
+Sphere's AI agent practice is built on small teams of forward deployed engineers (no junior rotation) embedded directly into the client organization, augmented by proprietary accelerators that eliminate blank-page startup time.
 This model works well for mid-market enterprises, PE-backed portfolio companies, and organizations in regulated industries where the agent system needs to handle sensitive data and integrate with legacy infrastructure.

 Where Sphere is not the best fit: organizations that need 50+ person teams, companies that want a big-brand logo for board-level optics, or teams looking for the cheapest possible prototype without production requirements.